Sewing trio - We sew the Sanaz culotte skirt by Coralie Bijasson!

 The charm of Sanaz lies in its extra-wide legs, structured by flat pleats that offer spectacular volume while preserving fluidity.
 This generous cut enhances movement and creates a silhouette that is both bold and airy.

-Sanaz is a model by Coralie Bijasson and is available in booklet and PDF format on our site.
-In addition, Coralie has planned a wide range of sizes, as Sanaz is offered from 34 to 56 (FR), 2 to 24 (US), 6 to 28 (UK).
+Sanaz is a pattern by Coralie Bijasson and is available in printed and PDF formats on our site.
+Plus, Coralie offers a wide size range, as Sanaz is available from 34 to 56 (FR), 2 to 24 (US), 6 to 28 (UK).

-Sanaz flatters all body shapes and adapts to all occasions, from chic everyday wear to elegant evenings.
-Depending on the fabrics chosen, you can achieve a very different look, just look at our three versions!
+Sanaz flatters all body types and suits all occasions, from chic everyday wear to elegant evenings.
+Depending on the fabrics chosen, you can achieve a very different look—just look at our three versions!

 Tencel for Marie